justinwagoner3/json_restful_api/README.md

 # Review and Retrospect

+## Generic

+1. Should have made this section at the start of the project and documented it as I went instead of drawing from memory at the end.

 ## Database

 1. Should have switched the order of rows and cols for better query readability.
-2. generic `id` fields in db is confusing... should've done book_id, sheet_id, cell_id as PKs to make joins easier
+2. Generic `id` fields in db is confusing... should've done book_id, sheet_id, cell_id as PKs to make joins easier.
+3. If we ended up not needing the group things by row / column frequently, might've been simpler to just have a `coordinate` field instead of row/col that would have value `A1` as example instead of splitting into two different fields.
-3. Cells indexes:
+4. Cells indexes:

 Considered adding the following indexes, but was unsure how often grouping this specific would be used: